 Ask any pet owner and they will be quick to admit that their pets are not just the guardian of the herd—but part of the family.
 Having watched their dog cascade through various life milestones and now having to witness the wear and tear on their bodies, pet owners are turning to CBD to ease the aging process of their beloved companions.

-Even knowing they can’t make their dog live forever, these compassionate pet parents are using CBD to support aching aging hips and joints to give their their pet a self-professed degree of comfort.
+Even knowing they can’t make their dog live forever, these compassionate pet parents are using CBD to support aching aging hips and joints to give their pet a self-professed degree of comfort.